-Tomato sauce for topping homemade pizzas is an easy DIY.
+Tomato sauce for homemade pizzas is one of the all-time easiest DIY projects.
 It’s made with just a few ingredients — canned tomatoes, garlic, balsamic vinegar, and a drizzle of olive oil — and a quick blitz in the blender or food processor.
-You can even freeze it in single pizza-sized portions to make things all the easier for yourself on Pizza Night!
-Here is everything you need to know to make homemade pizza sauce tonight.
+You can even freeze it in single pizza-sized portions to make things all the easier for yourself on pizza night!

 Use Canned Tomatoes